inspectIT/trading-demo-application/README.md

 If the demo should be started with multiple instances, a URL can be specified for the frontend instance, under which it can reach the backend instance.
 By default, this is set to `http://localhost:8080`.

-The URL can be specified using the system property `backend_url`.
+The URL can be specified using the system property or environment variable  `BACKEND_URL`.
 See the following example:

 ```
-java -Dbackend_url=http://target:8081 -Dserver.port=8080 -jar ...
+java -DBACKEND_URL=http://target:8081 -Dserver.port=8080 -jar ...
 ```

 Please note that you have to specify the port used by the applications in case they are running on the same machine.